MEF-BDA503/mef-bda503.github.io/index.md

 # Week 1 (Sep 22, 2021)

 - [Introduction to BDA503](files/introduction/)
-- **RMarkdown Homework (Deadline Oct 6, 18:30):** Prepare an RMarkdown document.
+- **RMarkdown Assignment (Deadline Oct 6, 18:30):** Prepare an RMarkdown document.
 Introduce yourself in one paragraph (Your name surname, your work, your data interests and how you (plan to) use data science skills in your current/future work).
 Plus, add your Linkedin account link.
 Watch some UseR-2021 videos ([Main Link](https://user2021.r-project.org/) - [Recordings Link](https://user2021.r-project.org/recordings/)) and write one of them down on your RMarkdown document.
 Find 3 R posts relevant to your interests and describe them.
 Get the html output and put it in your progress journal repository.
 Provide link from your Progress Journal page.
 Click for ([Example 1](https://pjournal.github.io/mef03-OzgeBegde/RMarkdown_Homework.html)) and [Example 2](https://pjournal.github.io/boun01-canaytore/assignment1_rmarkdown).
 - Form teams of 4-5 and prepare for major projects (we will discuss in week 2).

 - [GitHub Desktop](https://desktop.github.com/)